Xavier Becerra: Medicare drug price negotiations

+For Medicare beneficiaries, Becerra allowed direct price negotiations for high-cost medications under the Inflation Reduction Act.
 In 2023, Becerra and HHS finalized negotiations for 10 high-cost drugs, including Eliquis, Jardiance, and Xarelto, achieving discounts of 38% to 79%.
 These lower prices, effective in 2026, would have saved Medicare $6 billion in 2023 alone.
-Building on this success, Becerra announced 15 additional drugs for negotiation in 2025, with reduced prices set to take effect in 2027.
-These medications, including Ozempic, Ibrance, and Vraylar, account for $41 billion in annual Medicare Part D spending and treat conditions such as cancer, diabetes, and asthma.
+Later, Becerra announced 15 additional drugs for negotiation in 2025, with reduced prices set to take effect in 2027 for drugs that treat conditions such as cancer, diabetes, and asthma.